 Persons 65 years of age and older are typically more reliant on public transportation compared to other age groups.
-It is also more common these for individuals have limited to income and experience challenges that limit their ability to operate a vehicle.
-Seniors accounted for 20.3 percent of the region's total population in 2022, indicating slightly older composition than the statewide figure of 18.7 percent.
+It is also these more common for individuals to have limited and income experience challenges that limit their ability to operate a vehicle.
+Seniors accounted for 20.3 percent of the region's total population in 2022, indicating slightly а composition than the statewide figure of 18.74 percent.
 Over the past decade. the region experienced a 15.6 percent increase in its senior population.